 The Veterans Benefits and Transition Act of 2018 (Public Law 115-407) was signed into law on December 31, 2018.
 This law has five sections pertinent to the administration of Veterans' educational or training benefits with two of the provisions directly affecting schools.
-Beginning on August 1, 2019, educational institutions must have a policy in place
+Beginning on August 1, 2019, educational institutions must have a policy in place allowing GI Bill® and VR&E beneficiaries (Chapter 33 and Chapter 31 beneficiaries) to attend a course of education or training for up to 90 days from the date the beneficiary provides a certificate of eligibility, or valid VAF 28-1905.
+This al-lows a student to attend the course until VA provides payment to the institution.
+The educational institution must also have a policy to not impose a penalty, or require the beneficiary to borrow additional funds to cover tuition and fees due to late payments from VA.

 "GI Bill®" is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.
+More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.aov/gibill.